So, you are interested in learning how to start a blog? Well, you’re in the right place!

 Congratulations!
 You’ve just learned how to build a blog and install the two most critical plugins for any new blogger.

-If you enjoyed this quick walkthrough and really want to learn how to use the WordPress Dashboard to build a custom website, then head over to my free blog academy where I provide high-quality video lessons on how to build the website of your dreams.
+If you enjoyed this quick walkthrough and really want to learn how to use your new blog software to build a custom website, then head over to my free blog academy where I provide high-quality video lessons on how to build the website of your dreams.

 There are only two mistakes one can make along the road to blogging; not chosing a self-hosted blog, and not starting – The Blogging Buddha

 Want to skip all the reading and jump right into video lessons?